-It is the Reviewer in Charge recommendation that the facility receive a rating of "Good".
-The facility fully implements ICE Detention Standards.
-The facility fully complies with all standards.
+It is the Reviewer in Charge recommendation that the facility receive a rating of "GOOD".
+The facility continues to make progress for full implementation of the ICE Detention Standards.
+The facility now fully complies with 32 of 32 applicable standards.
+The RIC recommends that the RIC review standards found to be deficient within 90 days after receipt and concurrence of the Facilities plans of action.